telepresenceio/telepresence/examples/guestbook/developing-services-with-k8s.md

 Setting up a production-ready Kubernetes cluster can be fairly complex, so we're going to use Google Container Engine in our example.
 If you already have a Kubernetes cluster handy, you can skip this section.

-To set up a Kubernetes cluster in GKE, go to https://console.cloud.google.com, choose the Google Container Engine option from the menu, and then Create a Cluster.
+To set up a Kubernetes cluster in Container Engine, go to [https://console.cloud.google.com](https://console.cloud.google.com), choose the Google Container Engine option from the menu, and then Create a Cluster.

 The following gcloud command will create a small 2 node cluster in the us-central1-a region: